tarunvashishth/Video-Editor-Portfolio/README.md

 - **Types**: All data models are defined in `src/types/portfolio.ts`.
 - **Mock Data**: Used for demonstration, found in `src/data/mockPortfolio.ts`.

 The UI is styled with Tailwind CSS and uses the Geist font for a modern look.
 Form validation is handled with `react-hook-form` and `zod`.
-The codebase is structured for easy extension to real data sources and AI-powered features.